SIGNS AND SYMPTOMS

 • Substance/medication-induced sleep disorder.

 Mental health conditions and sleep-wake disorders may occur together and may have a negative impact on each other.
-It is very important of to get an assessment and treatment of a sleep disorder, whether or not a mental health condition is present and being treated.
+It is very important of to get a medical assessment and treatment of a sleep disorder, whether or not a mental health condition is present and being treated.

 Some sleep disorders are attributable to a medical condition, while others may have psychological roots.
 A person might experience some level of trouble sleeping during a difficult transition in one’s life or as the result of anxiety or depression, and without treatment, the condition may often worsen.
 Regardless of what has caused a sleep disturbance, therapy is often beneficial as one works through the effects and cause, when the cause is known.